zugzwang/batchgcd/README.md

 you're targeting 2 million 2048-bit integers.
 Please **do the numbers** and use/modify **AT YOUR OWN RISK**.

-If you're targeting RSA public keys, which is the main use-case of this algorithm and the reason that integers within the code are referred to as 'moduli', please consider **not storing/reading the factors** (the library won't write them to disk directly, but they will of course be on your RAM) and more importantly,
+If you are targeting RSA public keys, which is the main use-case of this algorithm and the reason that integers within the code are referred to as 'moduli', please consider **not storing/reading the factors** (the library won't write them to disk directly, but they will of course be on your RAM) and more importantly,